huggingface/tokenizers/docs/source/quicktour.rst

 This should only take a few seconds to train our tokenizer on the full wikitext dataset!
 Once this is done, we need to save the model and reinstantiate it with the unknown token, or this token won't be used.
-This will be simplified in a further release, to let you set the :obj:`unk_token` when first instantiating the model.
+This will be simplified in a further release, to let you set the :entity:`unk_token` when first instantiating the model.

 .. only:: python